MKD93/CSCI-2961-Work/lab1.md

        A second useful way to answer questions more effectively involves volume and clarity; it is important to be clear and concise in both questioning and answering.

     3. After reading chapter 3 of "Free Culture", I was disturbed and upset with what I read.
 I feel that the RIAA lawsuit against
-       Jesse was unjust and unnecessary; especially since he was not directly at fault for the illegal distribution of audio files.
-       It is sad that a creator and an innovator can easily become the target of an archaic and corrupt system that puts morals aside in exchange for profit.
+       Jesse was unjust and unnecessary.
+I think that this is especially true, since he was not directly at fault for the illegal distribution of audio files.
+I was sad to read that a creator and an innovator can easily become the target of an archaic and corrupt system that puts morals aside in exchange for profit.
+This chapter sheds some light on the importance of establishing legal boundaries within software or other projects.
+If Jesse had established an acceptable use policy or license for the search engine involved in this legal case, then he would probably not have been in such an unfortunate position.

 ### d.
 Unix Stuff